lyang420/air-pollution-data/README.md

 The code in this repository aims to recreate plots displayed in a study from 2022 that shows an association between historical redlining and present-day air pollution disparities in U.S. cities.
-The link to the publicationo (Lane, Morello-Frosch, Marshall, & Apte, 2022) can be found here:
+The link to the publication (Lane, Morello-Frosch, Marshall, & Apte, 2022) can be found here:

 https://pubs.acs.org/doi/10.1021/acs.estlett.1c01012?fig=tgr1&ref=pdf